 Once you have your water filter in place, you’ll eventually have to replace filters to ensure the filtration system works.
 How often you will need to replace the filter depends on the filtration system.
 In a long term, the cost of replacing a filter will still be less than buying bottled water.

-We are at the end of our bottled water vs. filtered water feature.
-Hopefully, you are better placed to understand the pros and cons of each.
+We are at the end of our bottled water vs filtered water feature.
+Hopefully, you are better placed to understand more about our drinking water systems.

 Overall, both filtered water and bottled water are considered safe to drink in developed countries.
 But, what truly matters is making sure that the water you drink is risk-free, without compromising on related health concerns and benefits.